equinor/ert/docs/rst/manual/reference/workflows/built_in.rst

    Make sure list of available workflows is complete

 ERT comes with a list of default workflow jobs which invoke internal ERT functionality.
-The internal workflows include:
+The internal workflow jobs include:

 Jobs related to case management
 -------------------------------

 **SELECT_CASE**

-The job SELECT_CASE can be used to change the currently selected case.
-The SELECT_CASE job should be used as:
+The job :code:`SELECT_CASE` can be used to change the currently selected case.
+The :code:`SELECT_CASE` job should be used as:

 ::

 	SELECT_CASE  newCase

-if the case newCase does not exist it will be created.
+if the case `newCase` does not exist it will be created.

 **CREATE_CASE**

-The job CREATE_CASE can be used to create a new case without selecting it.
-The CREATE_CASE job should be used as:
+The job :code:`CREATE_CASE` can be used to create a new case without selecting it.
+The :code:`CREATE_CASE` job should be used as:

 ::

 	CREATE_CASE  newCase

 **INIT_CASE_FROM_EXISTING**

-The job INIT_CASE_FROM_EXISTING can be used to initialize a case from an existing case.
-The argument to the workflow should be the name of the workflow you are initializing from; so to initialize the current case from the existing case "oldCase":
+The job :code:`INIT_CASE_FROM_EXISTING` can be used to initialize a case from an existing case.
+The argument to the workflow should be the name of the workflow you are initializing from; so to initialize the current case from the existing case `oldCase`:

 ::